jaythad13/Mathematikezettelkasten/Algebraic geometry --- rising-sea/notes/The base of distinguished open sets.md

 ---

 This means, for one, that all open covers of an affine scheme restrict to finite subcovers.
-This is a notion that we will later define as [[Algebraic geometry --- rising-sea/notes/Topological properties of affine schemes|quasicompactness]] (since it is topological compactness, but isn't quite the right notion that we want in algebraic geometry).
+This is a notion that we will later define as [[Algebraic geometry --- rising-sea/notes/Topological properties of schemes|quasicompactness]] (since it is topological compactness, but isn't quite the right notion that we want in algebraic geometry).

 ##### _corollary:_ every affine scheme is quasicompact